Leave No Trace Guidelines

 • Never dump solvent, medium, paint or related toxic materials onto the ground or into streams or lakes.

-When restrooms are not available, and for overnight or longer painting excursions, be responsible and follow the guidelines listed under the “Leave No Trace” Seven Principles.
+Always use the restroom facilities that are available.
+When restrooms are not available, be responsible and follow the guidelines listed under the “Leave No Trace” Seven Principles.